-This Code of Meeting Practice is made under section 360 of the Local Government Act 1993 (the Act) and the Local Government (General) Regulation 2005 (the Regulation).
+This Code of Meeting Practice is made under section 360 of the Local Government Act 1993 (the Act) and the Local Government (General) Regulation 2021 (the Regulation).
 It is based on the Model Code of Meeting Practice for Local Councils in NSW (the Model Meeting Code).
 This Code shall be interpreted in a manner which is consistent with the Act and the Regulation.

-This Code applies to all meetings of councils and committees of councils of which all the members are councillors (committees of council).
-Council committees whose members include persons other than councillors may adopt their own rules for meetings unless the council determines otherwise.
+This Code applies to all meetings of Council and Committees of Council of which all the members are Councillors (Committees of Council).
+Council Committees whose members include persons other than Councillors may adopt their own rules for meetings unless the Council determines otherwise.